the-crypt-keeper/tldw/README.md

 #### Key Features:
 - Full-text+RAG search across all ingested content (RAG being BM25 + Vector Search/Contextual embeddings + Re-ranking).
-- Local LLM inference for offline summarization and chat (via `llamafile`).
+- Local LLM inference for offline summarization and chat (via `llamafile` and HuggingFace Transformers).
-- Local Embeddings generation for RAG search (via `llamafile`).
+- Local Embeddings generation for RAG search (via `llamafile` and HuggingFace Transformers).
 - Build up a personal knowledge archive, then turn around and use the LLM to help you learn it at a pace your comfortable with.
 - Also writing tools!
 Grammar/Style checker, Tone Analyzer, Writing editor(feedback), and more.
 #### The original scripts by `the-crypt-keeper` are available here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts)